Tektii vs Backtrader

 Market DataTick-level data includedBring your own data (you source, format, and manage it)

-Execution ModelSame strategy API for backtest and liveUnified Cerebro engine for backtest and live
+Execution ModelUnified protocol — backtest engine + open-source Trading Gateway for liveUnified Cerebro engine for backtest and live

 AnalyticsVisual dashboards (Sharpe, Sortino, drawdown, P&L attribution)Programmatic (Sharpe, Calmar, drawdown, trade analysis, pyfolio)